-Stony Brook in Japan: Chiba, Okayama, Kyoto, Nihon, Waseda
+Stony Brook in Japan: Chiba, Okayama, Kyoto, Nihon, Waseda, Yonsei

 Stony Brook has a number of exchange agreements with universities in Japan.
-These programs offer students a wide range of courses, including Japanese language, arts, philosophy, computer science, business, and history.
+These programs offer students a wide range of courses taught in English, including Japanese language, arts, philosophy, computer science, business, and history.
 Students with sufficient Japanese language proficiency may enroll directly in regular university courses.

 It is recommended that students apply for the full academic year though they may participate in the programs for one semester.
-A limited number of scholarships are available for students who meet GPA and application requirements.
+A limited number of scholarships are available for students who meet g.p.a. and application requirements.

-Stony Brook in Korea: Dongguk, Soowon
+Stony Brook in Korea: Ajou, Dongguk, Daejin, Ehwa, Seoul

 Some programs specialize in business and management, others in Asian philosophy and religions.
-These opportunities offer a wide array of courses taught in English with intensive Korean language study available.
+These opportunities offer a good array of courses taught in English with intensive Korean language study available.
 Students with sufficient language proficiency may enroll directly in regular university courses.